DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 This is pulling in the SSD1306_I2C function from the ssd1306 package.
 You can probably guess from the name _SSD1306_I2C_ that this function is for interacting with the SSD1306 display driver using I2C communication.

+`message = "Hello MicroPython!"`

+This sets the message variable to _Hello MicroPython!_ It's the only line re-used from the first Hello World! example.

 `i2c = SoftI2C(scl=Pin(4), sda=Pin(5))`

 This line sets up I2C communication using pins 4 (clock) and 5 (data) on the microcontroller. `i2c` is an object variable that represents the particular I2C bus being used (It's possible to have more than one and with different pins.)
 The `i2c` variable is needed in the next line of the program so the SSD_1306_I2C function knows where to send its I2C commands and data.